 There are three possible conditions of error.

-A negative error occurs when either the system has overshot the SP, or if the SP has been adjusted to a lower value and the system must be returned back to a matching value.
+A negative error occurs when either the system has overshot the SP or if the SP has been adjusted to a lower value and the system must be returned to a matching value.

 Based on these three conditions, we can see that the error is the greatest as soon as a change is ordered.
-At the beginning of a shift, or a change in product type which requires a large SP adjustment, the error will be at a maximum, and the output signal should also be at a maximum to meet it.
+At the beginning of a shift or a change in product type, which requires a large SP adjustment, the error will be at a maximum, and the output signal should also be at a maximum to meet it.

-We can take the raw error, defined above, and multiply it by a predetermined number called the ‘Proportional Gain’ which has the abbreviation Kp:
+We can take the raw error, defined above, and multiply it by a predetermined number called the ‘proportional gain’ which has the abbreviation Kp:

-Effects of Proportional Gain
+Effect of Proportional Gain

 Naturally, when the Kp is increased, the opposite effect is true from what is listed above.

-Low Kp Value
+Low \(K_p\) Value

-High Kp Value
+High \(K_p\) Value

 System Response Time (speed)